tgrecojs/logseq/pages/Subaccount Leverage.md

 ## Preface
-	- Decentralized tech has been
+	- Decentralized tech has had moderate succe
+	- [
+	- ]
 	- ### More than just a game (My Opionon) Decentralized systems -
 		- The financial industry